 - In the latest Cheat Commandos short from Homestar Runner, Reynold defects to the villains side because they actually let him DO things.

 - Ted in The Joker Blogs says he's cooperating with the Joker because he wants to die, but you can tell the respect is a factor.

-- The Venture Bros.: In order to come up with a competent and cheap workforce for Dr. Venture, Dr. Killinger hires a team of Venchmen, all of whom are on a work/study program paid for by the state.
+- In order to come up with a competent and cheap workforce for Dr. Venture, Dr. Killinger hires a team of Venchmen, all of whom are on a work/study program paid for by the state.
 Evidently, the life of a henchman has some degree of allure.

 - Killinger is also trying to do this to Dr. Venture himself.
 He provides the Venchmen, new threads, helps get his finances in order, and improves the lives of his family.
 It isn't until the end that he reveals this was all to get Venture to join the Guild Of Calamitous Intent as a fledgling supervillain, with his brother Jonas as his archenemy.
 Venture has a Heel Realization and refuses, and Killinger departs.